Funding opportunity

 6. Your research office will submit the completed and checked application to UKRI.

-The funding requested on your application under Costings should be the costs being sought from MRC, inclusive of VAT if applicable and net of any discounts and contributions from elsewhere (value in Column F of the Cost Summary table (see ‘Supporting documents’ in the ‘Additional info’ section)).
-Costs should be requested at 100% FEC.
+The funding requested on your application under Costings should be the costs being sought from MRC, inclusive of VAT if applicable and net of any discounts and contributions from elsewhere (value in Column F of the Cost Summary table (see ‘Supporting documents’ in the ‘Additional information’ section)).
+Costs should be requested at 100% full economic cost.

 Deadline